-suffered by the times, and suffered by the times, and suffered by the times, and the times to seek strength iministration, in whose the times is the direction of these times to time the times to time times.
-The times to time times to times to time times times to time times times to time times times to time times times progres, and while thus indimake continual, albeit unconbes towards an open affiliation bose who are called upon to vote in the midst of the tragic events conder well, before doing so, the sequences of such a policy-a one paint tendencies no puri-possibly detract.
-Let them fore they sow the seeds of dis-bitter fruits may be upon the dren's children.
-Let them not thus presenting a divided front eir own strength and add imhe hopes, the confidence and enemy.
+bes towards an open affiliation bose who are called upon to vote in the midst of the tragic events conder well, before doing so, the conder well, before doing so, the sequences of such a policy-a come baleful tendencies no puripossibly detract.
+Let them fore they sow the seeds of distitute fruits may be upon the dren's children.
+Let them not thus presenting a divided front eir own strength and add im-he hopes, the confidence and enemy.
 Already the Confedinting the deluded people of ese rising distractions among one not merely of hopefullness, s a motive for such a course, has ground against the Presake heed that his ill-directed t put in jeopardy the Repubhose preservation from overlent is incessantly and loyally t has a controversy with the United States to do with the ty to our country in the midst e as this? .
-If he errs-as the iable to do-he is soon to pass is deeds, but our government ald, and if we are true to them for countless ages to come .with all the dignity and resiging to his position, is but a onal ship for a single watch of insane asto aid, bowever ining the ship, merely because with the pilot, from whose is so soon to be wrested ?hat a savage shout, as of vic from that army of ferocious nds are doubly dyed in the ple?
-Who is willing that a lrun throughout the entire thonfires and illuminations in Richmond, over the trithere be, let him vote a party sion demands the developemest phases of human characduties to our land and race, ng upon us, we cannot rise scramble for party spoils and e sooner we creep into our mportant Facts.
+If he errs-as the iable to do-he is soon to pass is deeds, but our government ald, and if we are true to them for countless ages to come .with all the dignity and resiging to his position, is but a onal ship for a single watch of insane asto aid, bowever inling the ship, merely because with the pilot, from whose is so soon to be wrested ?hat a savage shout, as of vic from that army of ferocious nds are doubly dyed in the ple?
+Who is willing that a l run throughout the entire bonfires and illuminations in Richmond, over the trithere be, let him vote a party sion demands the developemest phases of human characduties to our land and race, ng upon us, we cannot rise scramble for party spoils and e sooner we creep into our mportant Facts.